tabasco73/KnowledgeGraphEnvironment/Readme.md

 ## Features

-- Knowledge Graph Compiler based on pydantic schemas
+- Knowledge Graph Compiler based on pydantic schemas (Only different forms of aggregation)
-- Knowledge Graph Compiler based on standard format for nodes and relationships
+- Knowledge Graph Compiler based on standard format for nodes and relationships (Inheritance and context-relation)

 ## Installation